-Randomized sketching algorithms have been a popular approach for producing a low rank approximation of very large matrices and tensors \cite{woolfe2008fast, halko2011finding,woodruff2014sketching,cohen2015dimensionality,boutsidis2016optimal,tropp2017practical}.
-The algorithms are faster than the singular value decomposition while keeping the approximation accuracy at a similar level.
-A recently proposed SketchyCoreSVD further speeds up the computation and reduces memory requirement by building random sketches only from its subsampled columns and rows \cite{bajaj2019sketchycoresvd}.
-It advances SketchySVD \cite{tropp2019streaming} by exploiting redundancy in the data matrix which can be characterized by incoherence.
-SketchySVD has also been extended to compute the approximate low-rank Tucker decomposition of tensors \cite{sun2020low}.
-Using the same idea of SketchyCoreSVD \cite{bajaj2019sketchycoresvd}, approximating only from samples, we derived Randomized SketchyCoreTucker (R-SCT) decomposition in the Appendix.
+Randomized sketching algorithms have been a popular approach for producing a low rank approximation of very large matrices and tensors \citep{woolfe2008fast, halko2011finding,woodruff2014sketching,cohen2015dimensionality,boutsidis2016optimal,tropp2017practical}.
+The algorithms are faster than the singular value decomposition (SVD) while keeping the approximation accuracy similar to the SVD.
+Recently, SketchyCoreSVD has been proposed to further speed up the computation and reduce the memory requirement by building random sketches only from sub-sampled and projected columns and rows \citep{bajaj2019sketchycoresvd}.
+It advances SketchySVD \citep{tropp2019streaming} by exploiting redundancy in the data matrix, which can be characterized by incoherence.
+SketchySVD had been extended to compute the approximate low-rank Tucker decomposition of tensors \citep{sun2020low}.
+Using similar ideas as in SketchyCoreSVD \citep{bajaj2019sketchycoresvd}, we derive a Randomized SketchyCoreTucker (R-SCT) decomposition of tensor fields and a randomized sketchy version of the Tensor Train decomposition (R-SCTT) in the Appendix.

-SketchyCoreTucker is mathematically proven and computationally advantageous, but its performance has an inherent variance due to random sampling protocol and user-defined sampling ratios.
-SketchyCoreTucker randomly samples data subsets from the original data tensor.
-It can be suboptimal and inefficient for sparse structured data.
-In many modern climate data, meaningful information is often concentrated in the small regions --- e.g., extreme events such as storms or droughts.
-Sampling irrelevant or duplicate subsets are critical memory and accuracy loss for the method.
-Moreover, the performance of the method varies by the user-defined sampling ratios.
-Additional cumbersome computation is needed to find the optimal sampling ratios for available computational resources.
+R-SCT is mathematically proven and computationally advantageous, but its performance has an inherent variance due to the random sampling protocol and user-defined sub-sampling ratios.
+R-SCT randomly samples data subsets from the original data tensor, and thus it can be suboptimal and inefficient for sparse structured data.
+In many modern scientific data, meaningful information is often concentrated in small regions --- e.g., specific patterns of tissue in medical scans and extreme climate events such as storms or droughts in satellite climate data.
+Sampling irrelevant or duplicate subsets yields unnecessary memory consumption without accuracy improvement.
+Moreover, the performance of the method can be impacted by additional requirements of optimal sampling ratios given available computational resources.